JahniCodes/Assignment_1_Jahni/thirdMarkdown.md

 this is for my final commit!! how did i do?

 have a new git script, did it work?
+*added the ability to add commit messages in the script*